jj1bdx/airspy-fmradion/README.md

 **airspy-fmradion** is a software-defined radio receiver for FM broadcast radio, specifically designed for Airspy R2, forked from [ngsoftfm-jj1bdx](https://github.com/jj1bdx/ngsoftfm-jj1bdx).

-### Hardware supported

-  - **Airspy** is supported with _libairspy_ library.

 ### Purposes of airspy-fmradion

-Experimenting with digital signal processing and software radio, with a simpler profile than ngsoftfm-jj1bdx.
+Experimenting with digital signal processing and software radio specifically designed for Airspy R2, with a simpler profile than ngsoftfm-jj1bdx.

 ### airspy-fmradion provides